 Just so you know, this isn’t one of those cut ‘n’ paste listicles from an unpaid intern: I’m a real-life bald women so I’ve thought about this a lot.
 But if you’re short on time, save yourself some scrolling.
 Just click a bald head below!

 It takes a thick skin to show your head skin.
 Especially for us bald women.

 Our hair has been linked to our identity, beauty and vitality for ages – ever since a vengeful Old Testament God punished the excessively flirty Women of Zion by making “their scalps bald”.

 So it seems like it’s the ultimate shame (“SHAME, SHAME!”) to be stripped of one’s hair.
 Because hair and beauty go hand in hand.
 The two are so strongly interwoven that it takes more than a little courage for a woman, especially one in the public eye, to lop off her luscious locks.

 To put it in context, think how many actresses have gone nude for a role.
 Now count how many have shaved their hair.
 Precisely.
 (Note: I also adore the bald stars who don’t do it by choice).

 Let’s start this list of bald women with its pioneer.
-It has to be Maria Falconetti, the French stage actress who lost her locks for her role as Joan of Arc in the 1928 silent cinema masterpiece.
+Maria Falconetti: the French stage actress who lost her locks for her role as Joan of Arc in the 1928 silent cinema masterpiece.

-From Danish director Carl Theodor Dreyer, La Passion de Jeanne d’Arc (to give it its more romantic French name) is considered one of the greatest movies ever made – even today, directors reference it, praise it and generally go wild for it.
+From Danish director Carl Theodor Dreyer, La Passion de Jeanne d’Arc is considered one of the greatest movies ever made – even today, directors reference it, praise it and generally go wild for it.